The seat you choose impacts your perception of others (and vice versa). Choose wisely.

 - When observing a group or joining a meeting for the first time, your most objective and balanced perceptions of the group’s dynamics will come from a location where you can see the most faces at once, including the leader’s.
 Choose accordingly.

-- If you are running a meeting, consider having two notetakers placed at opposite locations in the room.
+- Consider having two notetakers placed at opposite locations in the room.
 This will capture more variety in the observations and increase the likelihood your notetakers pick up on things you may not have noticed yourself.